Innocence (2004 film): Plot

 One night, Iris follows Bianca on her secret errand, but she loses track of the older girl once she reaches the main building.
-She explores, but only stumbles across more she does not understand: a shadowy man preparing an injection for a shadowy girl (possibly Bianca.)
+She explores, but only stumbles across more she does not understand: a shadowy man preparing an injection for a shadowy woman (possibly the elderly servant.)
 She flees, and is lost in the woods for the night.
 After a period of smouldering animosity, Selma makes overtures to befriend Iris, but then beats her with a switch (stem) when Iris asks about Bianca's nightly departures.
 Selma also uses her fingertip, touching Iris's wound, to gingerly taste Iris's blood.
 As time passes, Laura, unlike Iris, is morose and unable to adapt to life at the school.
 With Iris's help – and a pledge of secrecy – she steals a rowboat in an attempt to escape, but drowns when the boat starts to leak and the weather turns sour.
 A distressed Iris tells Bianca what Laura has done.
 The school holds a funeral, where Laura's coffin is burned on a pyre.

 As winter arrives, the focus shifts to the ten-year-old Alice, the fifth-year blue ribbon, who is hungry to leave the school and see the world outside.
 She has placed her hopes on winning the annual inspection of the blue ribbons, where the mysterious headmistress arrives from afar and, after watching them dance, chooses one girl from the class to leave the school early with her for an unknown reason.
 Though Edith cautions that she shouldn't get her hopes up, Alice has been anticipating this moment – and her own winning of the honour of leaving.
 Though the competition is close, another girl is chosen instead.
 Hysterical, Alice collapses at the headmistress's feet.
 She convalesces, but isn't the same as before: she doesn't speak, and aimlessly and perpetually stares into space.
 Finally, she runs out into the woods surrounding the school buildings, and climbs over the stone wall that surrounds the school.
 As we see her flee into the snowy woods beyond, camouflaged by her white uniform, we hear the sound of distant gunshots and barking dogs.
 Later, as Eva looks pensively out a window, Edith informs her that Alice cannot be found; she then informs the other girls that Alice has been very bad, and will not be seen or spoken of again.